2020 Registration Forms are now available. Go to the registration page.

 Girls that have taken Program Aid PLUS Training and are currently in 6th grade and above.

-Girls that have taken Program Aid PLUS Training and Caddie Training and are currently in 7th grade and above.
+Girls that have taken Program Aid PLUS Training and Caddie Training and are currently in 7th grade and above and have volunteered for at least one Day Camp.

 Girls who have completed Program Aid PLUS and Caddie training, have Caddie experience at Day Camp, and may have attended Senior Caddie training.